7+ Best Hostels in Vienna/Wien Under $25

 Public Transport in Vienna

-We like to burn off the strudel and sausage calories by walking in Vienna and find that the 90% best things to do are less than a 40 minutes walk away from each other.
+We like to burn off the strudel and sausage calories by walking in Vienna and find that 90% of the best things to do are less than a 40-minute walk away from each other.

-If you prefer to take public transport, or are short on time, there is a comprehensive network of buses, trains, trams and metro in Vienna.
+If you prefer to take public transport or are short on time, Vienna has a comprehensive network of buses, trains, trams and metro.

 Vienna Hostels/Wien Hostels